ICSME19/ICSME2019/README.md

 # ICSME2019

-This repository contains the data used in the paper submitted at ICSME 2019 entitled ["An longitudinal analysis of bug triaging and bug resolution across Eclipse releases"].
+This repository contains the data used in the paper submitted at ICSME 2019 entitled ["A Longitudinal Analysis of Bug Handling Across Eclipse Releases"].

 ## Structure